 The Middle East: overview of the past 20 years

-As online gambling professionals, we had to rely on academic literature, reports, journalistic investigations, and professional opinions to create this article.
+As UK online casino professionals, we had to rely on academic literature, reports, journalistic investigations, and professional opinions to create this article.

 Current state of affairs